jacobwhall/thesis/thesis.md

 # Introduction

 Radon gas is a common hazard in residential basements, where radon seeping out the ground can enter into houses and eventually cause lung cancer.
-The William \& Mary Geology Department has been investigating the presence of radon in the Williamsburg area for years.
+The William \& Mary Geology Department has been investigating the presence of radon in the Williamsburg area for decades.
 Since the 80s, Rick Berquist has been conducting and encouraging research projects that build this knowledge.
 These efforts have culminated in the development and validation of a radon risk map of the Williamsburg area [@miller21; @mondshine21].
 Online videos are an increasingly common medium for information and entertainment consumption, and have potential for effective science communication [@finkler_leon19].